CodeMystique01/instagram-profile-finder/README.md

-# 📸 Instagram Profile Finder
+# 🚀 Brand Ad Analytics

-A modern, secure web app to search and view Instagram profiles with **real-time data** using a Node.js backend API.
+A modern web app to discover advertising statistics for any brand using the **BrandBooster API**.

 ## 🎯 Live Demo